Chancellor of Justice of the Government and Parliamentary Ombudsman

 - supervisory duties related to the Convention on the Rights of Persons with Disabilities

-- for example, the best interests of the child in early childhood education and care, basic education and upper secondary education, and child welfare matters
+- for example, the rights of the child in early childhood education and care, basic education and upper secondary education, and child welfare matters

 - implementation of the rights of older people, persons with disabilities and asylum seekers